ABOUT THE FIIRM

 When it comes to improving your financial life, it’s not just about making any particular decision.
 It’s about making smarter and more strategic decisions even when things feel sucky.

 My name is Nikki.
-I’m a personal financial strategist, and I want to help you get these money worries off your back.
+I’m a divorce financial strategist, and I want to help you get these money worries off your back.

 I know sometimes it’s easier to just NOT deal.